They Who Feed on Shadows - Episode 6

 Respectfully,

-Richard Colgrave”
+Jeffrey Colgrave”

-My mother replied to Richard Colgrave on office letterhead and ordered him to stop interfering with the treatment of her patients.
-She returned his check.
-The words of Dale’s brother could not be more plain.
+The words of Dale’s brother could not be more plain, and perhaps that was the problem.
 They are the words of a farmer’s son, a bank man who says openly: my brother is hurting people, he’s failing at his work, he’s failing at his life, and we’re worried.

-Sylvia did not see it.
-She preferred the Colgrave voice that spoke in terms she resonated with - dreamscapes of angels, injuries, and the brutalization of boundaries.
-One letter is a fever dream.
-The other is daylight.
-And it was daylight my mother, the psychiatrist, could not see.
+Sylvia preferred the Colgrave voice that spoke in terms she resonated with - dreamscapes of angels, injuries, and flickering, false boundaries.

-Be careful with yourself.
-If you ever walk out the door in a costume - feathers, scrubs, a saint’s robe - make sure it’s your choice, not someone else’s.
-And if it’s your doctor’s idea?
-Get a second opinion.
+And should you ever walk out the door in a costume - feathers, scrubs, a saint’s robe - make sure it’s your choice and not someone else’s.